Terms and Conditions

 Should you decide to book accommodation through Study Group, additional charges may also be made for such items as accommodation security deposits, bedding packs and accommodation-specific insurance.
 You will be advised of these charges under a separate accommodation agreement at the time of booking.
 Residential accommodation is subject to availability and early confirmation is advised.
 For more information on accommodation during your period of study, please contact: UCDISC.CSS@studygroup.com

-For accommodation cancellations and refunds, individual tenancy agreements take precedence over the Accommodation Refund Policy below:
+For accommodation cancellations and refunds, please refer to your individual tenancy agreement.

 Centre tuition fees

 Admission to programmes and your continued enrolment at the Centre is dependent on all fees having been paid by the relevant date.